hazelcast/hazelcast-jet-reference-manual/src/DistributedComputation.md

 making their implementation more involved compared to the internal vertices, whose logic is self-contained.

 ### Local and Global Parallelism

 The vertex is implemented by one or more instances of `Processor` on each member.
-This number is configurable for each vertex individually: it is its `localParallelism` property.
+Each vertex can specify how many of its processors will run per cluster member using the `localParallelism` property; every member will have the same number of processors.
 A new `Vertex` instance has this property set to `-1`, which requests to use the default value equal to the configured size of the cooperative thread pool.
 The latter defaults to `Runtime.availableProcessors()`.

 The _global parallelism_ of the vertex is also an important value, especially in terms of the distribution of partitions among processors.
 It is equal to local parallelism multiplied by cluster size.

 ## Processor